Hakinsolar04/Hakinsolar04/README.md

 - 👋 Hi, I’m @Hakinsolar04
-- 👀 I’m interested in learning ML
+- 👀 I’m interested in learning ML and general coding
-- 🌱 I’m currently learning cloud computing
+- 🌱 I’m currently learning data science
 - 💞️ I’m looking to collaborate on ML basics for beginers like me
 - 📫 How to reach me through mail
 - Thank you